-Proposed Action: Use multiple gathers and selective removal of excess wild horses to achieve low range of AML (123 wild horses), and population growth control using fertility control treatments (PZP-22 or most current formulations).
-Under the Proposed Action, the BLM intends to continue with this treatment protocol over the next 10 years.
-The BLM would conduct maintenance gathers in the Diamond Complex to continue the population growth control protocols and remove adoptable wild horses to maintain AML.
+Proposed Action: Use multiple gathers over a 10-year period for selective removal of excess wild horses to achieve low range of AML (123 wild horses), and to implement population growth control using fertility control treatments (PZP-22 or most current formulations) and sex ratio adjustments.
+Under the Proposed Action, the BLM would continue with this treatment protocol over the next 10 years by conducting maintenance gathers in the Diamond Complex to continue the population growth control protocols and remove primarily adoptable excess wild horses to maintain AML.
 Sex ratio adjustment to favor studs would be implemented during gathers in which the low AML is not achieved.
-If gather efficiencies utilizing a helicopter do not achieve the desired goals of the Proposed Action, water/bait trapping may be utilized during the life of the plan to remove sufficient numbers of wild horses to achieve the management targets, to relieve resource concerns and/or concentrated groups of wild horses both inside and adjacent to the Diamond Complex.
+If gather efficiencies utilizing a helicopter do not achieve the desired goals of the Proposed Action, water/bait trapping may be utilized during the life of the plan to remove sufficient numbers of excess wild horses to achieve the management targets, to relieve resource concerns and/or remove concentrated groups of excess wild horses both inside and outside the HMA boundaries within the Diamond Complex.

-Alternative 1: Use a single gather and selective removal of excess wild horses to achieve a post gather population of 123 wild horses (low AML) within the Diamond Complex without implementation of fertility control.
-Under Alternative 1, the BLM intends to continue with this treatment protocol over the next 10 years.
-The BLM would conduct maintenance gathers in the Diamond Complex to remove adoptable wild horses to maintain AML.
-If gather efficiencies utilizing a helicopter do not achieve the desired goals of Alternative 1, water/bait trapping may be utilized during the life of the plan to remove sufficient numbers of wild horses to achieve the management targets, to relieve resource concerns and/or concentrated groups of wild horses both inside and adjacent to the Diamond Complex.
+Alternative 1: Use an initial gather and selective removal of excess wild horses to achieve a post gather population of 123 wild horses (low AML) within the Diamond Complex without implementation of fertility control.
+Under Alternative 1, the BLM would continue with this follow-up gathers over the next 10 years.
+The BLM would conduct maintenance gathers in the Diamond Complex to remove adoptable, excess wild horses to maintain AML.
+If gather efficiencies utilizing a helicopter do not achieve the desired goals of Alternative 1, water/bait trapping may be utilized during the life of the plan to remove sufficient numbers of wild horses to achieve the management targets, to relieve resource concerns and/or remove concentrated groups of excess wild horses both inside and outside the HMA boundaries within the Diamond Complex.

-Alternative 2: Use a single gather and selective removal of excess wild horses, implementation of fertility control and adjustment of sex ratios to favor males, achieving a post-gather population of 210 wild horses (high AML) within the Diamond Complex.
-Under Alternative 2, the BLM intends to continue with this treatment protocol over the next 10 years.
-The BLM would conduct maintenance gathers in the Diamond Complex to continue the population growth control protocols and remove adoptable wild horses to maintain AML.
-If gather efficiencies utilizing a helicopter do not achieve the desired goals of Alternative 2, water/bait trapping may be utilized during the life of the plan to remove sufficient numbers of wild horses to achieve the management targets, to relieve resource concerns and/or concentrated groups of wild horses both inside and adjacent to the Diamond Complex.
+Alternative 2: Use an initial gather and selective removal of excess wild horses, implementation of fertility control and adjustment of sex ratios to favor males, achieving a post-gather population of 210 wild horses (high AML) within the Diamond Complex.
+Under Alternative 2, the BLM would continue with this treatment protocol over the next 10 years by conducting maintenance gathers in the Diamond Complex to continue the population growth control protocols and remove adoptable, excess wild horses to maintain AML.
+If gather efficiencies utilizing a helicopter do not achieve the desired goals of Alternative 2, water/bait trapping may be utilized during the life of the plan to remove sufficient numbers of excess wild horses to achieve the management targets, to relieve resource concerns and/or remove concentrated groups of excess wild horses both inside and outside the HMA boundaries within the Diamond Complex.

-Alternative 3: Use a single gather and non-selective removal (gate-cut gather and removal with no release or fertility control) of excess wild horses to achieve high AML (210 wild horses) for the Diamond Complex.
-Under Alternative 3, the BLM intends to continue with this treatment protocol over the next 10 years.
-The BLM would conduct maintenance gathers in the Diamond Complex to remove adoptable wild horses to maintain AML.
-If gather efficiencies utilizing a helicopter do not achieve the desired goals of Alternative 3, water/bait trapping may be utilized during the life of the plan to remove sufficient numbers of wild horses to achieve the management targets, to relieve resource concerns and/or concentrated groups of wild horses both inside and adjacent to the Diamond Complex.
+Alternative 3: Use an initial gather and non-selective removal (gate-cut gather and removal with no release or fertility control) of excess wild horses to achieve high AML (210 wild horses) for the Diamond Complex.
+Under Alternative 3, the BLM would continue to conduct maintenance gathers in the Diamond Complex over the next 10 years to remove adoptable, excess wild horses to maintain AML.
+If gather efficiencies utilizing a helicopter do not achieve the desired goals of Alternative 3, water/bait trapping may be utilized during the life of the plan to remove sufficient numbers of excess wild horses to achieve the management targets, to relieve resource concerns and/or remove concentrated groups of excess wild horses both inside and outside the HMA boundaries within the Diamond Complex.

-Alternative 4 is the No Action alternative.
+Alternative 4 is the No Action Alternative.